 There are lots of places cats like to be petted, but if you try to pet a cat’s belly, you’re almost certainly going to be met with some claws and teeth.
 So, why do cats react this way when we try to touch their bellies?
 Let’s break it down.

 First of all, the cat belly is a very vulnerable place.
 A host of vital organs sits mere millimeters under the skin of your cat’s tummy, and damage to any of them could be potentially fatal.
 Cats are therefore highly likely to guard their bellies from potential injuries.

 Unlike dogs, who love to have their tummies rubbed, cats are a good deal more reticent about it.
 Sure, there are some cats who love belly rubs, but they’re few and far between.
 Although you’re not a predator bent on helping your cat meet a grisly fate, instinct tells cats that they should never leave themselves that vulnerable.
 That’s why you rarely see a cat lying on his back, even when he’s fast asleep.

 Like dogs, cats have been known to roll over and expose their stomachs to the people they know.
 That doesn’t mean you should take it as an invitation for a cat belly rub.
-What your cat is telling you when he shows his belly is, “I trust you with my life.”
+When you see that cat belly, your kitty is telling you, “I trust you with my life.”
 Don’t violate that trust by going in for a belly rub, pet or tickle!

 So, what should you do if you really feel you must try for a cat belly rub?
 One obvious answer is, don’t.